pheeeeee/pheeeeee.github.io/_posts/2023-07-04-chaos-noise.md

 ---

 <h2> Intro </h2>
-Some questions and motivations why I studied this subject. : Can machines predict deterministic yet chaotic system?
+Can machines predict deterministic yet chaotic system?
 Can we distinguish noise from structural chaos from given data?
 Can machines recognize patterns from highly patternless system?
 <br/>
 To answer these questions, one needs to understand and define what patternless is.
 Many mathematicians defined the notion of patternless as chaos.
 Good definitions
 <br/>